mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * Calculate [appropriate calorie and macronutrient levels](https://keto-calculator.ankerl.com/) for who you are today.

 * A way of logging your daily food intake, to maintain awareness of your running calorie and macronutrient count.
-Both [LoseIt!](http://loseit.com/) and [MyFitnessPal](http://myfitnesspal.com/) have both web and smartphone apps.
+Both [LoseIt!](http://loseit.com/), [MyFitnessPal](http://myfitnesspal.com/), and [Chronometer](https://cronometer.com/) have both web and smartphone apps.

-* A digital body-weight scale.
+* A [digital body-weight scale](https://www.amazon.com/Etekcity-Digital-Bathroom-Measure-Tempered/dp/B01HI1W1V4/ref=sr_1_4?s=home-garden&ie=UTF8&qid=1516347677&sr=1-4&keywords=body+scale).
 Weigh and log yourself each and every day at the same time, every morning.

-* A digital food scale.
+* A [digital food scale](https://www.amazon.com/gp/product/B0775DBSZG?ie=UTF8&tag=mickeys-20&camp=1789&linkCode=xm2&creativeASIN=B0775DBSZG).
 You'll need to accurately log the weight of foods.
 Humans are terrible at estimating.

 * A doctor's visit to ensure that you're healthy enough.
 You needn't state that you're planning on doing keto, especially as many physicians last learned (inaccurate information) about nutrition in med school.
 Just be healthy enough.